 This page is under construction.
 We present a first collection of resources, but there is much more to come.

-There are many innovative projects happening — but how do we take the next step, to evaluate them?
+There are many innovative projects happening to improve access to justice– but how do we take the next step, to evaluate them?

-On this page, we present different methods to measure and evaluate access to justice innovations.
+On this page, we present two things: indicators that can be metrics for the performance of an intervention, and different methods to measure early-stage, piloted, and full implementations.
 This includes tools to review websites and other digital experiences; to gather user feedback and make it meaningful; and to judge how a service, organization, or other big system design has worked.

 Measurements often are custom-designed for a project, but there can be some more general tools and principles that can be used across projects.